6666dustry/starner/README.md

-stars are falling...
-yeah, this mod add stars.
+this mod add beautiful things. like units, blocks, and more!

-not tested on campain.

 have fun!